 With death-in-service benefits, if you were to move or lose your job, through redundancy or dismissal, for example, any benefits may be lost.
 Replacing this level of cover may not be easy, particularly if you were in poorer health, which could then leave your family at risk should anything happen to you.

 For this very reason, death-in-service insurance may not be sufficient to cover all of your needs.
 It’s worthwhile to consider additional cover in the form of life insurance policies.
-Find out more about the insurance you need as an expat now.

 Get more advice on Living in Singapore.